zluudg/rfnoc-zluudgbee/examples/README.md

 is implemented in the USRP's FPGA.
 The transmitter design was taken directly from https://github.com/bastibl/gr-ieee802-15-4, make sure to check it out.
 Also check out https://www.wime-project.net/, a huge inspiration for the receiver design.

+# zluudgbee\_transceiver.grc
+A simple transceiver that spams a 'Hello World!' frame for transmission while simultaneously receving any valid frames.
+Again, a lot of code was borrowed from https://github.com/bastibl/gr-ieee802-15-4.
+To use it, make sure that 'zluudgbee\_hybrid\_phy.grc' is built first, as it is used as an hierarchical block in this flowgraph.